-Information about accessing the resources of State Library of Queensland's Family History collections as well as links to eresources and websites to help you with your genealogical research.
+Information about accessing the resources of State Library of Queensland's Family History collections as well as links to eresources, websites and research guides to help you with your genealogical research.

 Whether you're a beginner starting to trace your family history or a seasoned researcher looking to dig a little deeper, there are resources to access.

 Wondering what's available electronically to help you with your family history research?
 Search indexes to Queensland material held at State Library.
 Discover our freely available databases with information from Australia and around the world.